scylladb/scylladb/docs/alternator/compatibility.md

   modify the table's replication strategy. https://github.com/scylladb/scylla/issues/5062

-* The DynamoDB Streams API for capturing change is supported, but with some caveats:
+* The DynamoDB Streams API for capturing change is supported, but still considered experimental so needs to be enabled explicitly with the `--experimental-features=alternator-streams` configuration option.
+  Alternator streams also differ in some respects from DynamoDB Streams:
   * The number of separate "shards" in Alternator's streams is significantly larger than is typical on DynamoDB.
   * While in DynamoDB data usually appears in the stream less than a second